JimmyHZE/Azur-Free-Ark-W10-Cleint/README.md

 Hello, this is the official repository for the free `Azur Ark Client`.

 We consist of a small team that maintains the original source with permission from the original creator and release up-to-date clients compatible with the latest release of the UWP version of `ARK: Survival Evolved`.

+Original Creator: `Debug.it`

+This free client is only available thanks to the hard work and efforts of `Debug.it`.
+Permission was obtained to maintain/update the original source and release client versions accordingly.

 ## Official Discord Link

 Azur Discord Server (https://discord.gg/Vfbaep56rs)